shaman-kai/python-assignment/README.md

     • shuffled_middle_word: takes a result of patterning consisting of groups (re.Match type) and returns string with shuffled middle.
-    • shuffled_word: takes a result of patterning consisting of groups (re.Match type) and shuffleseach of them.
+    • shuffled_word: takes a result of patterning consisting of groups (re.Match type) and shuffles each of them.

 Main and helper functions:

     • The helper functions only work on re.Match variables,but can be used independently.
     • To use main functions, helper functions need to be imported, so it is recommended to import this module as a whole.